Definitely-not-AWS-Workshops/workshop-2-blog/content/2-High-Level-Design/2-Pipeline-Design/_index.md

 Production failures occur every two weeks due to the AWSDSC-XUT team's failure to adopt deployment methodologies in previous projects.
 The projects are non-profit, and the majority of their users are students, infrequent production interruptions are acceptable.
 To reduce risk and improve trust in users, the AWSome Books team plans to implement a suitable deployment strategy.
 As a result, their college peers may be more enthusiastic about using AWSome Books.

 The majority of deployment strategies have the common downsides of a lengthy rollback and launching the entire deployment before realizing anything is wrong.
-There are a number of deployment strategies that reduce stress when software is released. [canary release](https://martinfowler.com/bliki/CanaryRelease.html) (or *canary deployment*) and [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html?ref=dombat.co.uk) are popular ones.
+There are a number of deployment strategies that reduce stress when software is released. [canary release](https://martinfowler.com/bliki/CanaryRelease.html) (or *canary deployment*) and [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html?ref=dombat.co.uk) (or *red-black deployment*) are popular ones.

 In **canary release**, one instance (called the *canary*) is updated with the new version of software, and a small percentage of traffic is directed to it.